Inference on high-dimensional implicit dynamic models using a guided intermediate resampling filter: Discussion

 { \paragraph{Acknowledgement} The authors thank Aaron King for the discussions motivating this research and for insightful feedback.
-Comments on the manuscript by Kidus Asfaw have led to improvements.
+Comments on the manuscript by Kidus Asfaw and Yves Atchad\'e have led to improvements.
 This work was supported by National Science Foundation grants DMS-1308919, DMS-1761603, and DMS-1513040, and National Institutes of Health grants 1-U54-GM111274 and 1-U01-GM110712. }

 \begin{appendix}